LAST UPDATED: June 2, 2019

 Q: My new speakers don’t sound as good as I expected.
 What’s wrong?

 A: There are a couple of things you could check and tweak to make them sound better.
 Most importantly, check that you’re feeding the speaker enough power.
 In some cases, factory sound systems don’t handle component speakers all that well, so you might have to tweak a few things.
 Also check the crossover setting to adjust the sound quality.

 A: In most cases, it’s a doable job.
 Basic electrician skills help, plus an extra hand or two.
 You’ll want to make sure that you correctly wire and mount everything, otherwise, you’ll have a bit of a mess on your hands.
 If you’re not 100 percent confident you can DIY your speaker install, then it’s a good idea to take it to a professional to have it done correctly.

 Q: Is it ok to use my factory grilles for installation?

 A: You can definitely use them.
 Just keep in mind that your new speakers probably come with a set of grilles designed to work with those speakers, which will always give you the best quality sound (in many cases, they’ll also look a lot sleeker than your factory grilles).

-Our top pick for the best 6x8 speakers is the Infinity REF8622CFX 6x8 Speakers.
+Our top pick for the best 6x8 speakers is the Pioneer TS-A6880F 6x8 Speakers.
 They deliver a great, dynamic sound quality that is among the best out there.

 If you’re looking for something a little more budget-friendly, give the Rockford R168X2 6x8 Speakers a gander.
 With a full range of features, they stack up quite well.